hguerrero/katacoda-scenarios/amq/getting-started-amq/02-create-broker-instance.md

     Run 'oc status' to view your app.
 ```

 When the provisioning of the broker finishes, you will be set to start using the service.
+In the next step you will deploy a simple messging application.